 There Are Tax Credits for Health Insurance

-The Ontario self-employment benefit is no more.
-There are still tax credits you can claim.
+The Ontario self-employment benefit is no more, yet you can still be on EI.
+There are also still tax credits you can claim.

 The Canada Revenue Agency publishes a long list of eligible medical expenses.
 If you pay out of pocket for certain health expenses, you might be eligible to claim them on your taxes.
 You can claim health insurance premiums.

 This can help you reduce the amount of tax you pay to the CRA.

 Another option for small business owners is a health spending account.
 Keep in mind that you need to establish HSAs for arm's-length employees.
 Your business must be incorporated.
 Learn more about HSA's in this article.